 An American Patriot missile system in Iraq malfunctioned and did not intercept a Scud missile, which caused 23 deaths.
 The cause was a processing error caused by an amateur programmer messing around with the code which resulted in an overclocking error.

 The Ancient Greek philosopher Zeno of Elea proposed several famous logical paradoxes which completely baffled his contemporaries.
 They reference ideas about time and its relation to objects in motion that was beyond Greek Logicians of the day.
 Contemporary philosophers who tried to refute his conclusions found themselves hitting the brick wall which was the most basic rule of Logic: unsound conclusions are reached by unsound methods.
-By the Logical method, it's not enough to simply state that his conclusions are incorrect; you need to prove why they're incorrect, by analyzing his reasoning and locating the flaw in it.
+By the Logical method, it wasn't enough to simply state that his conclusions were incorrect; they needed to prove why they were incorrect, by analyzing his reasoning and locating the flaw in it.
 And yet, as near as any of his contemporaries could determine, there was no flaw in Zeno's reasoning.
 Common sense dictated that Zeno's conclusions were unsupportable, even ridiculous - everyone knew a man could outrun a turtle, for example - but the reasoning he used to come to those conclusions was sound...which, by the Logical method, meant that they had to be correct.
 Not even Aristotle could resolve the dichotomy; his solution was simply not to engage, out of fear of getting trapped in an infinite loop.

 On the other hand, there is a school of thought which holds that Zeno never meant for the paradoxes to be taken as serious philosophical questions, but rather to illustrate a flaw in the Logical method (which they quite handily did).